stuffedwombat/stuffedwombat.github.io/make_mechanics.md

 Much more challenging problems arise much later.
 There is no time to talk about that here, but please believe me:

-> Finishing a mediocre game is better than to never finish a hundred great games
+> Finishing a mediocre game is better than never finishing a hundred great games

  I used to think that I had to come up with extremely clever mechanics to make a good game.
  Downwell, VVVVVV, Braid, all the games I look up to have incredibly unique and smart mechanics.

-I thought that I had to have the same if I wanted to suceed.and after prototyping for months, a curious thing happened:
+I thought that I had to have the same if I wanted to suceed.
+Slowly, I developed and tested the process described here.
+After prototyping for months, a curious thing happened:

 > I got so used to making mechanics that I forgot how to make a game.

 Being able to prototype interesting mechanics quickly is pretty neat, but it does not turn you into a good game developer.

 To become a good game developer, you need to develop games.